Lepoglava: History

 Lepoglava is probably best known for hosting the main Croatian prison, the Lepoglava prison.
 In 1854, a monastery of the Pauline Fathers was transformed by the authorities into a prison.
 In the twentieth century, the prison was used to intern political prisoners by the authorities of Kingdom of Yugoslavia, the Independent State of Croatia, and SFR Yugoslavia.

-During WWII, the Lepoglava concentration camp is built by the Ustashe, around 2,000 prisoners were murdered there.
+During WWII, the Lepoglava concentration camp was built by the Ustashe; around 2,000 prisoners were murdered there.

+Prehistory and 13th century fort

+Archaeological remains found in Kamenica (6 km north of Lepoglava) show that this place was occupied in prehistorical times.
+A fortified residence was built there, atop a steep hill, during the second half of the 13th century.

+Višnjica (about 12 km north of Lepoglava) was also occupied during the Paleolithic Stone Age, and the earliest known written mention is from 1244.